 - 4.1 The council has a well-established framework of committees and working groups set out in the Scheme of Administration.
 Standing Orders for the Regulation of Meetings and the Scheme of Administration can only be changed at a meeting of full council.
 The committee structure is supported by a complementary Scheme of Delegations to Officers which sets out the responsibilities and decision-making powers delegated to officers.
 That too is part of Standing Orders and is updated every three months to reflect changes agreed by council and its committees. - 4.2 A wide-ranging review of decision-making arrangements has been ongoing since February 2018 with members' involvement.
 It has led to a programme of improvements including more flexible arrangements for calling meetings to deal with regulatory and appeals business; a revised format for minutes of meetings; the right for community councils to send representatives to Local Area Committees; the streamlining of dealing with reports brought for information only; and the addition of a non-councillor member to the Governance & Risk Committee.
 Work remains on a small number of issues.
-That was delayed due to Covid-19 and is scheduled to be completed in late 2020.
+That was delayed due to Covid-19 and is scheduled to be completed in late 2020, with the first of the remaining issues being reported on 18 September 2020.